gutehall/aws-arch-agent/README.md

 **Note:** This solution is still in an early phase.
 There may be bugs, and not all rules have been added yet.
 More updates to come.

-> **Automated AWS CDK architecture review tool** that scans your infrastructure code and finds security, reliability, performance, and cost issues **in seconds**.
+> **Automated AWS CDK architecture review tool** that scans your infrastructure code and finds security, reliability, performance, and cost issues.

 Runs locally.
 No AWS credentials needed.
 Supports TypeScript and Python CDK.